netdata/netdata/aclk/README.md

 :::caution

-This list of IPs can change without notice, we strongly advise you to whitelist the domain `app.netdata.cloud`, if this is not an option in your case always verify the current domain resolution (e.g via the `host` command).
+This list of IPs can change without notice, we strongly advise you to whitelist following domains `api.netdata.cloud`, `mqtt.netdata.cloud`, if this is not an option in your case always verify the current domain resolution (e.g via the `host` command).

 :::